 Food & Restaurants – Banff Winter

-Relaxing in cafes in Banff, in winter time, is my all time favourite activity.
+Relaxing in cafes in Banff, in winter time, is my all time favorite activity.
 Grab your favorite book and blanket, settle in with a warm tea or latte; and you are in heaven!
+Banff is a foodie heaven.
 Here is a list of our favourite cafes and restaurants.

 - WhiteBark Café – One of the best and popular cafes in Banff town for coffee (including Australian white flats) and hot chocolate.
 Their cocoa powder is sourced in Canada – and so their hot chocolate is the best in town.
 Perfect Christmas and winter companion.

 - Evelyn’s Coffee World – Another popular café in Banff for coffee, tea and sandwiches and wraps.
 The ambience here is so inviting and welcoming.